-- Elizabeth Meadows, PhD, Clinical Program Supervisor, Director of the Trauma and Anxiety Disorder Clinic.
+- Elizabeth Meadows, PhD, Clinical Psychology Program Supervisor, Director-Trauma and Anxiety Disorder Clinic.

-- Larissa Niec, PhD, Clinical Program Supervisor, Director of Center for Children, Families and Communities.
+- Larissa Niec, PhD, Clinical Psychology Program Supervisor, Director-Center for Children, Families and Communities.

-- Reid Skeel, PhD, Clinical Program Director, Clinical Program Supervisor, Director of the Neuropsychology Clinic.
+- Reid Skeel, PhD, Clinical Psychology Program Director, Clinical Program Supervisor, Director-Neuropsychology Clinic.